sporty-programmer/SpotifyGestures/README.md

 Install required Python-Packages:
  - dotenv

 Preparations should be complete now.

-If you want to run ist as a service (as I do), make sure it start after Internet connection is ready.
+If you want to run ist as a service (as I do), make sure it starts after Internet connection is ready.